The Green Chain Walk: Guide + Insider Tips

 The route takes you from Oxleas Woods to Mottingham via the art deco masterpiece that is Eltham Palace.

-Insider Tip: Calculate some time to Eltham Palace and Gardens.
+Insider Tip: Calculate some time to visit Eltham Palace and Gardens.

 Green Chain Walk Section 7: Shepherdleas Wood to Middle Park